REIMAGINING THE CORPORATE ENVIRONMENT

 By using curvilinear forms that established the framework for extended workspaces, indoor components, such as meeting spaces, moved outside.
 The outdoor spaces provide opportunities to support health and well-being while improving employee focus, learning, collaboration, and interaction with others.
 Strategic programming and design leads to more activities, which equals happier, more productive employees.
 The result was an outdoor environment that encourages daily activity and exercise participation by employees.
 Numerous studies have been done regarding the healing powers of nature, and that exposure to nature on a daily basis improves mental health and overall well-being.

 The landscape also bolsters Shell’s Wellness Program, a program intended to regularly support the very best minds in the energy industry and their quest to deliver solutions to the world’s energy challenges.
 The physical landscape helped provide some leverage in engaging Shell’s workforce in their ongoing critical mission.
-At Shell Woodcreek, your workspace is not limited to a space within four walls.
-An entire campus is at your fingertips to conduct business in a positive and meaningful way, in a variety of spaces.
+At Shell Woodcreek, the workspace is no longer confined to four walls.
+An entire campus is at employees' fingertips to conduct business in a positive and meaningful way and in a variety of spaces.

 Clark Condon is working with Shell again on their adjacent Legacy Campus to create a park, native wildflower areas and a recreation area for sports and events.
 These enhancements will be completed in 2020.